RudimentaryChef/FRED_NLP/README.md

   SUCCESS WITH BERT

                        [ https://www.youtube.com/watch?v=IzbjGaYQB-U&ab_channel=PritishMishra](url)
-- Sprint 6, Improve performance on more complicated cases
+- Sprint 6, Improve performance on more complicated cases OR Implement Unsupervised learning

   Important Resources: To be found

   Method: To be determined